rbisdorff/Digraph3/docSphinx/tutorial.rst

     {'v4': ['a1', 'a3', 'a2'], 'v3': ['a1', 'a3', 'a2'], 'v1': ['a1', 'a2', 'a3'],
      'v5': ['a2', 'a3', 'a1'], 'v2': ['a3', 'a2', 'a1']}

 Notice that in this random example, the five voters are weighted (see Line 4).
-Their linear ballots can be viewed with the ``showLinearBallots`` method.
+Their linear ballots can be viewed with the :py:func:`votingProfiles.VotingLinearProfiles.showLinearBallots` method.

 .. code-block:: pycon